cyber-prophet/bostrom-journal/BostromJournal001.md

 ### Creating cyberlinks on cyb.ai [~]()

-To create a cyberlink in Bostrom neuron needs to have any Ampere and 1 or more Volt tokens on his balance.
+To create a cyberlink in Bostrom neuron needs to have any {++number of ++}Ampere and 1 or more Volt tokens on his balance.

 To create a cyberlink on cyb.ai:

-1. Enter the text of the source particle (or IPFS hash of the source particle) into the search bar and press enter
+1. Enter the text of the source particle (or IPFS hash of the source particle) into the search bar and press enter.
 2. Enter the text of the destination particle (or IPFS hash of the destination particle, or attach file of the destination particle using the clip button) into the field at the bottom of the screen ("add keywords, hash or file" field) and hit "Cyberlink" button.
 3. Keplr chrome extension should pop up, where you need to confirm creating cyberlink.